 Try to aim for the higher targets, but if you’re trying to hit one and you notice you’re not getting points, move on to something easier to hit.
-There aren’t really any high-value targets here, so just get what you can.
+There aren’t any high-value targets here, so get what you can.

 This is where it gets fun.
 You leave the training facility and head out to New York as your weapons get set to full power for you to take on some real aliens.
-Now, you’re ready to start scoring some real points.
+Now, you’re ready to start scoring some fundamental points.

 The first high-value target is none other than Frank the Pug.
 He can be found in a newspaper stand on the right side.
-He is much easier to hit if you’re on the red track (right side when you’re in your vehicle), sitting on the right side of your vehicle, but you can hit him from any seat.
+He is much easier to hit if you’re on the red track (right side when you’re in your vehicle), sitting on the right side of your car, but you can hit him from any seat.

 When you move on from Frank, look up to the windows.
 You’ll hear a glass break effect and see a lighting effect that makes one of the windows look broken.
-The alien in that window and the one next to it (with the opening and closing shutters) should be your next targets.
+The alien in that window and the one next to it (with the opening and closing shutters) should be your following targets.
 Shoot them repeatedly.

 The next scene is an ambush.
-You’ll see an innocent looking alien begging you not to shoot.
+You’ll see an innocent-looking alien begging you not to shoot.
 Spoiler alert – he’s not innocent.
 A dozen or so aliens will pop out from hiding spots and ambush your vehicle, causing you to spin out again.
 There aren’t many points to be scored in this scene.
 Just pick one target and focus on it as long as you can.

-As your vehicle roles out of the ambush, you will hear Will Smith’s voice delivering a message that will vary based on your score.
+As your vehicle rolls out of the ambush, you will hear Will Smith’s voice delivering a message that will vary based on your score.
 While he’s talking, you’ll see some eyes lighting up in the trees ahead of you.
 These are moderately valuable targets, so pick one and light it up as long as you can.

 Next, you’ll move into an x-ray checkpoint and find out that the other car is full of bugs.
-You’ll be instructed to shoot at the exhaust port at the top of their vehicle.
+You’ll be instructed to shoot at the exhaust port at the top of your vehicle.
 This is where you should score most of your points.

 If the other car starts spinning, take a second to jump to any nearby targets but once it stops, go right back to that exhaust port.
 DON’T STOP SHOOTING THE EXHAUST PORT!
 As long as it is red, it will continue to give you more points than any other available target.
 Shoot at it as long as physically possible.
-If everything goes right, you can hit it 10 or more times.
+If everything goes right, you can hit it ten or more times.